ITC 30 in Vienna: Teletraffic in a Smart World

 Open Access and Digital Libraries

 ITC follows an open access strategy.
 Accepted ITC conference and workshop papers can be downloaded from the open ITC digital library.
-ITC 30 is technically co-sponsored by IEEE Communications Society (IEEE ComSoc) and the Information Technology Society within VDE (ITG VDE), and in-cooperation with ACM SIGCOMM.
+ITC 30 is technically co-sponsored by IEEE Communications Society (IEEE ComSoc), by IFIP TC6 WG6.6, by the Information Technology Society within VDE (ITG VDE), and in-cooperation with ACM SIGCOMM.
 Accepted and presented papers will be published in the conference proceedings and submitted to IEEE Xplore as well as other Abstracting and Indexing (A&I) databases.
 Since ITC retains the copyrights, the papers will also be accessible for free even in those public databases like IEEE Xplore.
 This helps to increase the visibility and accessibility of accepted papers.